t3rmian/devpot/content/posts/collections/en/2021-02-07-ibard-ftp-cmdline-access.md

 ```

 > Note: For [.NET Framework 4+](https://docs.microsoft.com/en-US/troubleshoot/dotnet/framework/ftpwebrequest-behavior),
-you will need to run the following script ([JamieSee, CC-BY-SA] (https://stackoverflow.com/a/23397942)),
+you will need to run the following script ([JamieSee, CC-BY-SA](https://stackoverflow.com/a/23397942)),
 which will change the the behavior of missing the *CWD* (change directory) command before sending the file, similarily to the previous versions:

 ```shell